MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 !!! warning
     As you might have worked out above, your [configured probe dive height](https://docs.duet3d.com/User_manual/Reference/Gcodes#m558-set-z-probe-type) is important - if the recess in the center of your tool is more than the dive height from the lowest point, then the tool will not be raised far enough once the center has been probed and may impact your toolsetter.
 You should check this distance on the tools you use and make sure the dive height on your toolsetter is set high enough to lift the tool over the toolsetter when raising from the center of the tool.

-    In RRF configs supplied by the Millennium Machines team, this configuration will be in the `toolsetter.g` file and will need to be hand-edited from Duet Web Control.
+    In RRF configs supplied by the Millennium Machines team, this configuration will be in the `toolsetter.g` file and must be hand-edited from Duet Web Control.

 ## Variable Spindle Speed Control

-This feature is enabled by default, and will adjust the spindle speed up and down within a small range to avoid resonance building up between the work-piece and tool.
-Disabling this is likely to have a negative impact on machining quality, but the settings can be tweaked through the post-processor properties and it can also be turned on and off and configured for each operation when using the Fusion360 post-processor.
+This feature is enabled by default and will adjust the spindle speed up and down within a small range to avoid resonance building up between the workpiece and tool.
+Disabling this is likely to hurt machining quality, however, the settings can be tweaked through the post-processor properties and it can also be turned on and off and configured for each operation when using the Fusion360 post-processor.

-When VSSC is active, you may be able to hear the spindle speeding up and slowing down on a regular interval.
+When VSSC is active, you may hear the spindle speeding up and slowing down at regular intervals.
 This is intended.

 VSSC has a `Period` (`P...`) and a `Variance` (`V...`) - the spindle speed is adjusted around the target RPM in a wave, where the peak of the wave is half the Variance above the target RPM and the trough of the wave is half the Variance below the target RPM.

-The Period is the length of one full wavelength, or in other words, a change in speed from the target RPM up to the peak RPM, down to the trough RPM and back to the target RPM will take `P...` milliseconds.
+The Period is the length of one full wavelength, or in other words, a change in speed from the target RPM up to the peak RPM, down to the trough RPM, and back to the target RPM will take `P...` milliseconds.

 *[WCS]: Work Co-ordinate System
 *[RRF]: RepRapFirmware